 The Foundation has the copyright for all works by Gordon Onslow Ford, paintings, and texts.
 To request permission to reproduce any Gordon Onslow Ford work for noncommercial and educational purposes, please fill out this form.

-Image: Forest Go Round, 1951.
-Gordon Onslow Ford Collection, Lucid Art Foundation
+Image: Gordon Onslow Ford, Luminous Land (The), 1943.
+Gordon Onslow Ford Collection, Lucid Art Foundation.

 Click the links in the summaries below for more info and images.

 Ship of Dreams: Artists, Poets, and Visionaries of the S.S.
 Vallejo - Sonoma Valley Museum of Art (SVMA), April 28-June 10, 2018 and at the Bolinas Museum January 12-March 17, 2019.
 Exhibition was a collaboration between SVMA and the Foundation.
 It was curated by Linda and David Keaton of SVMA and the exhibition publication edited by Fariba Bogzaran of the Lucid Art Foundation.
 The publication is available for purchase at the Foundation's page on Amazon.com here.

 Excerpt from the museum’s website: "Moored on the north side of Sausalito, California in 1949, the S.S.
 Vallejo became the dynamic home and cultural incubator for artists, musicians and literary luminaries such as Gordon Onslow Ford, Alan Watts, Jean Varda, Allen Ginsberg, Wolfgang Paalen and many others.
 This exhibition examines the contributions of the circle of S.S.
 Vallejo from 1949 to 1969 with important visual works of art by Onslow Ford, Varda, Paalen, Roberto Matta, Ruth Asawa, Lee Mullican, Fritz Rauh, Richard Bowman, J.B.
 Blunk and others."